dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 #### Defining and Using a Grid

- The following example demonstrates how to build a [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] similar to that found on the Run dialog available on the Windows Start menu.
+ The following example demonstrates how to build a UI similar to that found on the Run dialog available on the Windows Start menu.

  [!code-csharp[GridRunDialog#1](~/samples/snippets/csharp/VS_Snippets_Wpf/GridRunDialog/CSharp/window1.xaml.cs#1)]
  [!code-vb[GridRunDialog#1](~/samples/snippets/visualbasic/VS_Snippets_Wpf/GridRunDialog/VisualBasic/grid_vb.vb#1)]

- The compiled application yields a new [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] that looks like this.
+ The compiled application yields a new UI that looks like this.

  ![A typical Grid Element.](./media/avalon-run-dialog.PNG "avalon_run_dialog")